 Please refer to the Scientific Programme section for more details on the programme.

 Participants willing to present their work related to one of the main subjects of the workshop

-listed above are encouraged to submit a contribution.
-For details please visit the Call for Abstracts section.
+listed above were encouraged to submit a contribution.
+Details available in the Call for Abstracts section.

 This event is sponsored by the LSSTC Enabling Science Committee and by the institutions below: